vjthecoder/Data-Science-ML-and-AI/README.md

-# Vj Analytics
+# Data Science, Machine Learning and Artificial Intelligence
-Key notes and my learnings in Analytics and AI.
+Key notes and my learnings in Data Science, Machine Learning and AI Algorithms.
 Language used is Python.